-Since the early 1990s, keeping families healthy and free from malaria.
+Since the early 1990s, keeping families healthy and free from malaria and HIV.

-- The percentage of deaths due to malaria in targeted district hospitals decreased from 60% (in six district hospitals) in 2013 to 43% (in 10 district hospitals) in 2018, and decreased further to 36% in the first half of 2019.
+- In project-targeted district hospitals, the percentage of deaths due to malaria decreased from 61% (in six district hospitals) in 2013 to 49% (in 11 district hospitals) in 2020.

 Our Work in Chad